RKings/MoleculeJs/README.md

 stage.addChild(molecule);
 ```

-Find your Molecule on the stage by getting it at it's position:
+Find your Molecule on the stage by getting it at its position:
 ```javascript
 stage.getChildAt(0) //Param: Index of the Molecule.
 ```